kathyonu/apotomoing_sequencers/README.md

 ### [cells](http://cells.rubyforge.org/ "Cells 3.6.7")
 ### [sqlite3](http://www.sqlite.org/quickstart.html "SQLite")
 ### [mysql2](http://rubygems.org/gems/mysql2 "mysql2")
-Our in-house app is now using mysql2 in production and development.
+Our in-house app is now using mysql in production and development.
 ### [jQuery](http://jquery.com/ "jQuery")
 jQuery empowers the five sequencers with asynchronous processing, calling on Ruby to process the String.to_textual regular expressions.
-#### See : app/public/javascript/lexidisplay.js     : affects app/views/sequences/new and /_form
-#### See : app/public/javascript/sequencessubmit.js : affects app/views/sequences/new and /_form

 ## apotomoing_sequencers
 As a name, it comes from two stories of creation: